pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-helpers.md

 - [ ] **EXPLAIN** if no error handling was needed (e.g., "Helper already handles all edge cases appropriately")
 - [ ] **WAIT FOR USER CONFIRMATION** - Explicitly stop and wait for user approval before continuing

+**Common Issues to Check:**

+- None values not handled
+- Empty collections not checked
+- Invalid types cause crashes
+- Exceptions raised for common edge cases
+- Default values not appropriate for use case
+- Tests failing due to new error handling

 ### Phase 5: Function Purity and Side Effects

 - [ ] Verify helper is a pure function (no side effects) when possible